vegertar/train/README.md

 ### Speed Measurement

-Since the environment is built on LAN, so simply calculates speed values from downloading size divide by its elapse isn't enough, it still needs to operates the LAN QoS.
+Since the environment is built on LAN, so simply calculates speed values from downloading size divide by elapse isn't enough, it still needs to operates the LAN QoS.
 Fortunately, thanks to [comcast](https://github.com/tylertreat/comcast) which provides a really easy way to do the stuff.

 Firstly, updating the `simnet.go` so that which could serve a speed test.